 When you first use the ring, you place a new ring into your vagina on the first day of your period.
 It is very flexible and you will be able to squeeze it easily in order to put it in.
 Find a position for the ring that is comfortable for you.
 The position of the ring does not affect how well it works.
 If you are unsure of how to do this, you can either look at the leaflet that comes with the packet or ask your practice nurse or GP for advice.

 You can use tampons and have sex safely with it in place.
-If the ring falls out during sex, it must be replaced within three hours.
+If the ring falls out during sex, you must make sure you put it back within three hours.

 Why would I choose the contraceptive vaginal ring?

-Because you leave the ring in place for three weeks, you do not need to remember to take a pill every day.
-You only need to remember to take it out after three weeks and put in a new ring one week later.
+- You don't have to remember to take a pill every day.
+You only need to remember to take your ring out after three weeks and put a new one in a week later.

-The hormones are absorbed through the vagina, rather than being swallowed as tablets and going through your gut.
+- The hormones are absorbed through the vagina, rather than being swallowed as tablets and going through your gut.
 This means that your contraception is still effective even if you have an upset stomach - being sick (vomiting) or runny stools (diarrhoea).
-You are also slightly less likely to have tummy upsets as a side-effect of using the ring compared to the pill.

 Are there any side-effects or risks when using the contraceptive ring?